Einsatzgruppen: Preparations for Operation Barbarossa

 On 13 March 1941, in the lead-up to Operation Barbarossa, the planned invasion of the Soviet Union, Hitler dictated his "Guidelines in Special Spheres re: Directive No. 21 (Operation Barbarossa)".
 Sub-paragraph B specified that Reichsführer-SS Heinrich Himmler would be given "special tasks" on direct orders from the Führer, which he would carry out independently.
 This directive was intended to prevent friction between the Wehrmacht and the SS in the upcoming offensive.
 Hitler also specified that criminal acts against civilians perpetrated by members of the Wehrmacht during the upcoming campaign would not be prosecuted in the military courts, and thus would go unpunished.

 In a speech to his leading generals on 30 March 1941, Hitler described his envisioned war against the Soviet Union.
 General Franz Halder, the Army's Chief of Staff, described the speech:

 Struggle between two ideologies.
 Scathing evaluation of Bolshevism, equals antisocial criminality.
 Communism immense future danger ...
 This a fight to the finish.
 If we do not accept this, we shall beat the enemy, but in thirty years we shall again confront the Communist foe.
 We don't make war to preserve the enemy ...
 Struggle against Russia: Extermination of Bolshevik Commissars and of the Communist intelligentsia ...
 Commissars and GPU personnel are criminals and must be treated as such.
 The struggle will differ from that in the west.
 In the east harshness now means mildness for the future.

 Though General Halder did not record any mention of Jews, German historian Andreas Hillgruber argued that because of Hitler's frequent contemporary statements about the coming war of annihilation against "Judeo-Bolshevism", his generals would have understood Hitler's call for the destruction of the Soviet Union as also comprising a call for the destruction of its Jewish population.
 The genocide was often described using euphemisms such as "special tasks" and "executive measures"; Einsatzgruppe victims were often described as having been shot while trying to escape.
 In May 1941, Heydrich verbally passed on the order to murder the Soviet Jews to the SiPo NCO School in Pretzsch, where the commanders of the reorganised Einsatzgruppen were being trained for Operation Barbarossa.
-In spring 1941, Heydrich and the First Quartermaster of the Wehrmacht Heer, General Eduard Wagner, successfully completed negotiations for co-operation between the Einsatzgruppen and the German Army to allow the implementation of the "special tasks".
+In spring 1941, Heydrich and General Eduard Wagner successfully completed negotiations for co-operation between the Einsatzgruppen and the German Army to allow the implementation of the "special tasks".
 Following the Heydrich-Wagner agreement on 28 April 1941, Field Marshal Walther von Brauchitsch ordered that when Operation Barbarossa began, all German Army commanders were to immediately identify and register all Jews in occupied areas in the Soviet Union, and fully co-operate with the Einsatzgruppen.

 In further meetings held in June 1941 Himmler outlined to top SS leaders the regime's intention to reduce the population of the Soviet Union by 30 million people, not only through direct murder of those considered racially inferior, but by depriving the remainder of food and other necessities of life.